 Catalonia’s annual grape harvest season is known as the verema, and grape harvest festivals (festes de la verema) are celebrated across the country.

-In central Catalonia, the harvest festival of the Bages region takes place on the 30th of September and 1st of October in the town of Artés.
+In central Catalonia, the harvest festival of the Bages region takes place on the 5th and 6th Oct in the town of Artés.
 The wines of this region have the denomination of origin (D.O.)
-Pla de Bagès, and you have the chance to taste them at the festival.
+Pla de Bages, and you have the chance to taste them at the festival.
 Other activities include concerts, exhibitions and vineyard visits, amongst others.

 If you’re a fan of cava, head to the municipality of Sant Sadurní d’Anoia to participate in cava tastings, guided tours, and live music.
-The festivity, called CavaTast, happens on the 6th, 7th and 8th of October.
+The festivity, called CavaTast, happens on the 4th, 5th and 6th Oct.

 Celebrate La Castanyada (31st Oct)